Frequently Asked Questions

 What are the additional costs associated with Educator and School Personnel Preparation Programs?

-Students pursuing an Approved Illinois Educator or School Personnel Preparation Program are responsible for all fees associated with the degree and non-degree program requirements, such as cost of the TAP.
+Students pursuing an Approved Illinois Educator or School Personnel Preparation Program are responsible for all fees associated with the degree and non-degree program requirements.
 Additional Cost of Educator Preparation Programs are not dictated by CTE and may be changed at any time.

 Where can I find a job?